 GP practices should normally have no more than two to four weeks supply of vaccines at any time.
 Best practice is to order small quantities on a regular, scheduled basis.
+Ordering should be done in sufficient time to ensure that there is always an adequate supply for clinics.
 Excess stock may:

-- increase the risk of vaccination with out-of-date vaccines - increase wastage and the cost of disposal by incineration - increase the likelihood of problems associated with over-packed refrigerators i.e. poor air flow, temperature elevation, potential freezing and poor stock rotation - · delay the introduction of new vaccines until local supplies have been used - increase the cost of replacement of stocks if the refrigerator fails - increase the pressure on the performance of refrigerators in periods of high demand, e.g. during the influenza vaccination season.
+- increase the risk of vaccination with out-of-date vaccines - increase wastage and the cost of disposal - increase the likelihood of problems associated with over-packed refrigerators i.e. poor air flow, temperature elevation, potential freezing and poor stock rotation - · delay the introduction of new vaccines until local supplies have been used - · increase the cost of replacement of stocks if the refrigerator fails - increase the pressure on the performance of refrigerators in periods of high demand, e.g. during the influenza vaccination season.